franktakaema888/franktakaema888/README.md

 ### Hi there 👋
+My name is Mark and I'm a computer science student from Singapore.
+Here's some info about me!
 <!--
 **franktakaema888/franktakaema888** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.